 Start with one of these forgiving, fast-growing crops:

-• Butter lettuce: Ready in 30-45 days.
+Ready in 30-45 days.
 The most forgiving crop for beginners.
 Tolerates minor pH fluctuations and nutrient variations gracefully.
+Butter varieties like Buttercrunch or Tom Thumb work particularly well.
+See our hydroponic lettuce week-by-week guide for the complete schedule.

-• Basil: Ready in 21-28 days.
+Ready in 21-28 days.
 Grows vigorously in DWC.
 Pinch off flower buds to maintain leaf production.
 One plant produces more basil than most families can use.
+See our hydroponic herbs guide for the full basil approach.

-• Mint: Ready in 30-40 days.
+Ready in 30-40 days.
 Virtually impossible to kill.
 Grows so aggressively it may need trimming to keep it from overwhelming the net pot.
+Can be started from a Tesco or Sainsbury’s fresh mint cutting rather than seeds.

 Scaling up